 DISCOVERY’S MODERN SLAVERY STATEMENT

-This statement outlines our actions and activities in 2018 regarding efforts to combat slavery and human trafficking within our business and supply chain, and is provided to comply with the Modern Slavery Act.
+This statement outlines our actions and activities in 2021 regarding efforts to combat slavery and human trafficking within our business and supply chain and is provided to comply with the Modern Slavery Act.

 Supply Chain and Corporate Operations

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Discovery group’s slavery and human trafficking statement for the financial year ending 31 December 2018.
-The Discovery group entities covered by this statement are: DNI Global LLP; Discovery Communications Europe Limited; Discovery Corporate Services Limited; Dplay Entertainment Limited; Scripps Networks International (UK) Limited.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Discovery group’s slavery and human trafficking statement for the financial year ending 31 December 2021.
+The Discovery group entities covered by this statement are: Discovery Communications Europe Limited; Discovery Corporate Services Limited; and Dplay Entertainment Limited.